inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 And by a bird it was said!
 Not to mention its gender.

 It reminds me of days of		So what is is line
 Bo gloom and of light.
-Whose auor's unknown
+Wh auor's unknown
 It still lifts my srits		And still makes me giggle
 And starts e day .
 Even now at I'm grown?